Asociacion Maya de Dessarrollo, Solola

 La Casa Guatemala

 Since 1995, La Casa Guatemala has been exporting Guatemalan handicrafted products.
 Working with artisan communities around the country, their goal is to generate sustainable, optimum-income-producing crafts production, including new opportunities for existing artisan groups and training for incipient groups.
+They are very involved with the Zero Hunger Campaign in Guatemala, and have trained groups of women in remote rural villages to produce beautiful weavings and other crafts.
+They work with artisans who weave, sew, make pottery, leather items, wool, as well as furniture, glass, and more.
+They sell to Oxfam Australia and other clients around the world.

 Mayan Hands is a Fair Trade organization founded in 1989.
 They work with ten groups (about 230 women) who live in rural communities in the highlands of Guatemala.
 Mayan Hands works with the women on designing products that are marketable in the US.
 They also offer opportunities to the weavers in many areas, including scholarships and school supplies for their children, home improvements, micro-lending, training in new skills and techniques, as well as classes in gender awareness, domestic violence, conflict resolution, and herbal medicine.